Stock market today: Dow rallies to a record after a blockbuster jobs report

 It was a “grand slam” of a report, according to Lindsay Rosner, head of multi-sector investing within Goldman Sachs Asset Management.
 She said policy makers at the Federal Reserve, who have been trying to pull off the difficult feat of keeping the economy humming while getting inflation under control, “must be smiling.”

-Friday's report capped a week of mostly encouraging data on the economy, helping to allay one of Wall Street's top questions: Can the job market continue to hold up after the Federal Reserve earlier kept interest rates at a two-decade high?
+Friday's report capped a week of mostly encouraging data on the economy, helping to allay one of Wall Street's top questions: Can the job market continue to hold up after the Fed earlier kept interest rates at a two-decade high?

 Before Friday's jobs report, the general trend had been a slowdown in hiring by U.S. employers.
 That's not surprising given how hard the Fed pressed the brakes on the economy through higher rates in order to stamp out high inflation.